What is gorder?

 Spherical selection

 You can define a sphere with a specific center and radius to calculate order parameters for bonds within that region.
-To specify a sphere, include a configuration like the following in your input YAML file:
+To specify a sphere, include a configuration like the following in your configuration YAML file:

 geometry: !Sphere

-reference: [3.0, 1.0, 4.0] # you can also use `center`
+reference: [3.0, 1.0, 4.0] # you can also use `center` instead of `reference`

 radius: 2.5